Educational technology: Disadvantages

 Massively open online courses (MOOCs), although quite popular in discussions of technology and education in developed countries (more so in the US), are not a major concern in most developing or low-income countries.
 One of the stated goals of MOOCs is to provide less fortunate populations (i.e., in developing countries) an opportunity to experience courses with US-style content and structure.
 However, research shows only 3% of the registrants are from low-income countries, and although many courses have thousands of registered students only 5–10% of them complete the course.
 This can be attributed to lack of staff support, course difficulty, and low levels of engagement with peers.
 MOOCs also implies that certain curriculum and teaching methods are superior, and this could eventually wash over (or possibly washing out) local educational institutions, cultural norms, and educational traditions.

 With the Internet and social media, using educational apps makes students highly susceptible to distraction and sidetracking.
 Even though proper use has been shown to increase student performance, being distracted would be detrimental.
 Another disadvantage is an increased potential for cheating.

 A disadvantage of e-learning is that it can cause depression, according to a study made during the 2021 COVID-19 quarantines.

+Technologies which are being developed will address different challenges in topics such as education, health and global poverty, but there are cases in which this is not working or the results achieved are far away from the expectations.
+Kentaro Toyama, in his book Geek Heresy mentions examples in which this happen.
+He highlights the cases of computers in Bangalore that are locked away because teachers don't know what to do with them and mobile phone apps meant to spread hygiene practices and fail to improve health in Africa.
+Moreover, these past decades there have been huge improvements in technology which have done little to reduce rising poverty and inequalities, even in developed countries like United States.
+In addition to this, an interesting example is the one found by the economist Ana Santiago and her colleagues at the Inter-American Development Bank which conclude no educational advantage in a One Laptop per Child program in Peru.
+Another team of researchers found similar results in Uruguay, and concluded: "Our findings confirm that the technology alone cannot impact learning".